Wheeler Springs, California: History

-The first people to inhabit Wheeler Springs was the Chumash.
-Wheeler Springs was home to a Chumash village - known as Sisxulkuy - during the Mission period.
+The first people to inhabit Wheeler Springs was the Chumash. during the Mission period, Wheeler Springs was home to a Chumash village known as Sisxulkuy.
 It is often assumed that hot springs in Wheeler Springs were sacred to the Chumash people, although there are no archeological evidence to confirm this.

 Resort

-The Wheeler′s Hot Springs resort is located in Wheeler Springs.
-The resort operated throughout the 1900s, but closed in 1997.
-It offered fishing, hunting, swimming, camping, trail riding and dancing and was often visited by Johnny Cash during the 1960s, when Cash resided in nearby Casitas Springs.
+The Wheeler's Hot Springs resort is located in Wheeler Springs.

 The founder of the resort, Wheeler Blumberg, established the resort in 1891.
 It had 14 rental cabins, a swimming pool, bar, and more.
 In May, 1907, Blumberg locked himself in a room and began shooting through the walls.
 Blumberg was arrested by a posse and placed in a straitjacket and a padded cell in Ventura.
 He died the following day at age 43.
 Webb Wilcox, Blumberg's son-in-law, became the new owner and renamed it Wheeler Hot Springs.
+California government geologists reported in 1917:

+The resort operated throughout the 1900s, but closed in 1997.
+It offered fishing, hunting, swimming, camping, trail riding and dancing and was often visited by Johnny Cash during the 1960s, when Cash resided in nearby Casitas Springs.

+There was also a Wheeler Cold Springs, circa 1915, located in Sespe Canyon, that offered seasonal accommodations for hunters and fishermen.